-What is Type Casting?
+What is Type casting in PHP?

 PHP Data Types Recap